bayegaspard/OpenSetPerf/README.md

   - This is an implementation of Energy based OOD
   - It has a file EvaluationDisplay that is a modified version of Evaluation to display things easier.

-- `ODIN`
-  - Implements ODIN
-  - Also has a legacy EvaulationDisplay

-- `Combined`
-  - Implements SoftMax, OpenMax, EnergyOOD, and ODIN.
-  - Main will save CSVs of results in the parent folder.
-- `Plots`
-  - Contains the `spider_plots.py` which contain code to draw a spider plot for qualitative algorithmic evaluation.
 - `datasets`
   - We place the NIDS dataset in this folder.
 ##### Note : This repository is still undergoing experimentation.
 It may not have perfect graphs, and results at this moment but we are working to improve the code.